QIAGENDatastream/apisubmission/README.md

 # INSTALLATION

-type python setup.py to install for all users
+type "[sudo] python setup.py install" to install for all users, or look at easy_install documentation to install in an alternate location

 make sure you set environment variables like so